Falls Park Greenville

 View Bio

-Mr. Deon was the lead partner and managed large complex financial and compliance audit engagements in accordance with OMB Circular A-133 to several entities which included the states of New York, Vermont, New Hampshire, South Carolina and the Universities of Miami and Syracuse.
-In his career, he served as KPMG’s Albany, New York and Burlington, Vermont offices Managing Partner from 2004 through 2015.
+Mr. Deon was the lead partner and managed large complex financial and compliance audit engagements in accordance with Uniform Guidance (OMB Circular A-133) to several entities which included the states of New York, Vermont, New Hampshire, South Carolina and the Universities of Miami and Syracuse.
+In his career, he served as Managing Partner for KPMG’s Albany, New York and Burlington, Vermont offices from 2004 through 2015.
 Mr. Deon also spent 10 years in the firm’s southeast region where he served as the Partner-In-Charge of the South Florida Government practice and served as the Office Managing Partner of the West Palm Beach, Florida office from 2001 through 2004.

-Since retirement from KPMG, Mr. Deon has provided expert witness consulting services and recently worked as an Adjunct Lecturer in Accounting at the University of Colorado at Boulder.
-He is also a recent graduate of the Master of Accounting Program at Clemson University.
+Since retirement from KPMG, Mr. Deon has provided expert witness consulting services and has worked as an Adjunct Lecturer in Accounting at the University of Colorado at Boulder and the University of Vermont.
+He is a graduate of the Master of Accounting Program at Clemson University.

 Peggy G. Boykin